Q65 (New York City bus): School trippers

+When school is in session, select buses from Jamaica terminate near Queens Gateway to Health Sciences at Goethals Avenue during the A.M. rush and originate there during the P.M. rush.
+From 7:53 to 8:29am, three extra buses run the full route to Flushing.

 History

 A 1909 map of Jamaica showing the route of the Flushing–Jamaica streetcar route (orange) and the current Q65 bus route (light blue).

 Streetcar operations

 On July 26, 1886, the Flushing and College Point Street Railway was incorporated, with the intent of building what became the College Point Line.
 The then-villages of Flushing and College Point granted franchises to the company in summer 1887, with the provision of only employing overhead trolley wire for five years before switching to battery power.
 The line began operation on April 7, 1891, running on batteries instead of overhead wire.
 Because of the expenses of battery power, the railroad went bankrupt and was sold at auction on April 4, 1892.
 The line was later equipped with overhead wire, improving profits and patronage.
 On December 31, 1896, the line became part of the New York and Queens County Railway system.

 The New York & North Shore Railway Company was organized on March 13, 1897, as a subsidiary to the New York and Queens County Railway.
 At the end of the month, it proposed several new routes including the Flushing–Jamaica Line.
 The franchise for the line was awarded on December 31, 1897.
 Construction began in 1898 and continued through 1899.
 Service on the line began on December 2, 1899.
 Earlier that year on October 13, the Long Island Electric Railway (LIER), operators of the Jamaica−Far Rockaway Line, was purchased by the company.
 Track connections at 160th Street had been built during the construction of the Flushing–Jamaica Line in order to facilitate service between the two lines.
 On March 12, 1900, through service on the combined routes began between Flushing and Far Rockaway.
 This service ended on August 1, 1901 after the LIER was bought out by the Hogan Brothers, a group of trolley line surveyors who worked on both the Flushing and Far Rockaway lines.
 During the month of May in 1902, the Flushing–Jamaica Line was bought out by the parent New York and Queens company, through several complex proceedings and reorganizations.
 In 1906, it became part of the Interborough Rapid Transit Company (IRT).

 The 99th Street Ferry in College Point ceased service in 1913.

 In 1923, the line went into bankruptcy and the IRT relinquished ownership.
 By the mid-1920s, the Flushing–Jamaica Line was double tracked.
 With the opening of the subway to the Flushing–Main Street subway station on January 21, 1928, Jamaica and College Point service to the 111th Street station was discontinued the following day.
 On October 2, 1928, Flushing–Jamaica through service was extended to College Point.